-- Making sure to keep up a normal body weight – those who are obese or overweight may decrease their risk of developing diabetes by losing about 5-7% of their initial body weight.
-Yes, that means even if they remain obese or overweight after losing that much.
+- Make sure to keep up a normal body weight – those who are obese or overweight may decrease their risk of developing diabetes by losing about 5-7% of their initial body weight.
+Yes, that means even if they remain obese or overweight after losing that much;

-- Staying active – a physical activity for at least half an hour five days of the week can make significant changes and lower any diabetes risks.
+- Staying active – a physical activity for at least half an hour five days a week can make significant changes and lower any diabetes risks;

 - Eating a well-balanced and healthy diet – once again, we cannot stress enough how important this is.
 And we don’t mean for just a certain period, this should last an entire lifetime if one is to reap all the health benefits and decrease their diabetes risks.
 Additionally, it’s always best to opt for foods rich in fiber such as fruits, vegetables, and whole grains.
 Fiber is great at reducing blood glucose levels.

-Those who fear that they may be ‘the next candidate’ for developing diabetes should go to regular blood glucose monitoring.
+Those who fear that they may be ‘the next candidate’ for developing diabetes should go for regular blood glucose monitoring.

 If someone has been experiencing them and have diabetes cases in family history, then medical attention should be the first choice.

-Having said that, there have been plenty of diabetes patient cases which did not show any warning symptoms at all.
+Having said that, there have been plenty of diabetes patient cases that did not show any warning symptoms at all.